DraconicDragon/sorry-board-game/README.md

 # "Sorry!" board game (GER: Mensch ärgere Dich nicht)

-made this because i hated my friend's way of coding
+made this because i hated my friend's way of coding, not saying that mine is better, of course

 ### TODO:
 - [ ] Implement piece selection on moving pieces on board